U.S. judge OKs class action in e-book suit against Apple

 Apple is appealing that decision.

 Thirty-three states and U.S. territories have separately sued on behalf of their consumers, while individual consumers in other states and territories filed the class action lawsuit that Cote addressed on Friday.
-The plaintiffs are seeking more than $800 million (481 million pounds) in damages.
+The plaintiffs are seeking more than $800 million in damages.

 The publishers previously agreed to settle related antitrust charges for $166 million before trial.